maucaro/gcpvmsnap/README.md

 # gcpvmsnap

-Google App Engine Node project that creates periodic (cron-based) snapshots of VM's persistent disks
+Google App Engine Node project that creates periodic (cron-based) snapshots of VM's persistent disks.
+Periodic purges of old snapshots is also supported.

-This project is meant to be used with the GAE Flexible Environment
+### Description

 cron.yaml is used to set the cron schedule.
 Documentation can be found here: https://cloud.google.com/appengine/docs/standard/nodejs/scheduling-jobs-with-cron-yaml